asogilvie/useful/files_md/human_user_guide_draft.md

 ### What qualities do you value in people who work with you?

-You are perfect exactly as you are and I have much to learn from you.
-Can't wait!
+You are perfect exactly as you are, and I have much to learn from you.

 ## Time